AnkushSharma97/US_Retail_Grocery_Analysis/README.md

 Once we have understood the Problem Statement and the given data, the next step will be to create a Pipeline to Process and Transform the data.
 #### Code:-
 [ETL PipeLine Using Spark SQL](https://github.com/AnkushSharma97/US_Retail_Grocery_Analysis/blob/main/Project/Retail_store_etl_pipeline.ipynb)

+##### Note:-
+From above code please modify all the paths as per your data locations.